whole-cell-tutors/meeting-report/README.md

 ## Options for editing this file

-### If you want to edit LaTeX files directly on GitHub in your browser
+### If you want to edit directly in your browser

-Click on the file name in the list above.
+GitHub's online editor does not have very many features, but it is serviceable.
+Click on a file name in this repository above.
 GitHub will present an editing interface.
 Look near the top of the file for the pencil icon,

 ![github-edit-buttons](https://github.com/mhucka/vireo/raw/master/.readme/github-edit-buttons.png)